NosiphoHlongwane/HIV-AIDS-prevalence-comparative-analysis/README.md

 - A standardised mortality metric for cross-country comparison
 - A method to identify high-risk healthcare systems
-- Insights to guide funding prioritization
+- Insights to guide funding prioritisation
 - A framework for evaluating HIV treatment effectiveness

-The model can support organizations such as:
+Organisations such as:

-- World Health Organization
+- World Health Organisation
 - UNAIDS
 - The Global Fund

+can benefit from this study

 *As a way of allocating resources strategically.*

 ## Future Improvements